mazen/processing/README.md

 Processing
 ----------
-Processing is a php library to asynchronously queue and process background jobs within redis.
+Processing is a PHP library to asynchronously queue and process background jobs.
+It uses redis as its storage engine but provides the necessary extension points for other implementations.

 Features: